 This BBQ Sauce Recipe is easy to throw together and absolutely delicious!
-Fast to make and with ingredients you already have on hand, you are going to make this homemade BBQ sauce all the time.
+Fast to make and with ingredients you already have on hand, you are going to make this homemade barbecue sauce all the time.

 Since first sharing my BBQ Sauce recipe with you in 2019, it has gotten rave reviews.
 Just like me, my readers find this sauce not only incredibly easy to make, but absolutely delicious.